-The Company had Goodwill of approximately \$1.8 billion at June 30, 2020, which includes approximately \$0.9 billion related to the Company's Europe reporting unit (in the Europe segment), approximately \$0.5 billion related to the Company's Latin America reporting unit (in the Americas segment) and approximately \$0.4 billion related to the Company's North America reporting unit (in the Americas segment).
+The Company had Goodwill of approximately \$1.8 billion at September 30, 2020, which includes approximately \$0.9 billion related to the Company's Europe reporting unit (in the Europe segment), approximately \$0.5 billion related to the Company's Latin America reporting unit (in the Americas segment) and approximately \$0.4 billion related to the Company's North America reporting unit (in the Americas segment).
 The COVID-19 pandemic had a significant adverse impact on the Company's business during the second quarter of 2020, resulting in a significant decline in revenue and earnings, along with a decline in the Company's stock price and associated market capitalization.
-While there is uncertainty about the duration and extent of the impact of the pandemic, the Company expects there will be a negative impact to its future earnings and cash flows.
 The Company determined that the impact of COVID-19 was a triggering event that required the Company to perform a quantitative interim goodwill impairment test in the second quarter of 2020.